Skip to content

 KeyDefaultWhat it does

-worker_max_requests500Recycle a worker after N requests (php-fpm pm.max_requests semantics).
+worker_max_requests10000Recycle a worker after N requests — pure leak guard for the framework kernel.
 0 = never.

 worker_backlog0 (= worker count)Dispatch-queue depth; a full queue applies backpressure.